flexera-public/policy_templates/compliance/aws/instances_without_fnm_agent/README.md

 This policy has the following input parameters required when launching the policy.

+- *Allowed/Denied Regions* - Whether to treat regions parameter as allow or deny list.
-- *Allowed Regions* - A list of allowed regions for an AWS account.
-Please enter the allowed regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
+- *Regions* - A list of regions to allow or deny for an AWS account.
+Please enter the regions code if SCP is enabled, see [Available Regions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-available-regions) in AWS; otherwise, the policy may fail on regions that are disabled via SCP.
 Leave blank to consider all the regions.
 - *FlexNet Manager host* - Flexera One FlexNet Manager host.  *Required*. *Allowed Values: [`slo.app.flexera.com`, `slo.app.flexera.eu`, `slo.app.flexera.au`, `slo-uat.app.flexera.com`, `slo-uat.app.flexera.eu`, `slo-uat.app.flexera.au`]*
 - *FlexNet Manager Report ID* - FlexNet Manager Report ID. *Required*.
 - *Email addresses to notify* - Email addresses of the recipients you wish to notify when new incidents are created